 Categories: Edible Oil, Cooking Oil

-Keywords/Tags: Cold pressed groundnut oil, Wood pressed groundnut oil, Mara chekku groundnut oil, Cold pressed peanut oil, Mara chekku peanut oil
+Keywords/Tags: Cold pressed groundnut oil, Wood pressed groundnut oil, Mara chekku groundnut oil, Cold pressed groundnut oil, Mara chekku peanut oil

-Peanut oil, also known as groundnut oil or arachis oil, is a mild-tasting vegetable oil derived from peanuts.
-The oil has a strong peanut flavor and aroma.
+Groundnut oil, also known as groundnut oil or arachis oil, is a mild-tasting vegetable oil derived from peanuts.
+The oil has a strong groundnut flavor and aroma.
 It is often used for general cooking, and in the case of roasted oil, for added flavor.

 Traditionally, south India was known for using cold pressed oil.
 Bullocks were led around the ‘chekku’, turning the wooden crusher to extract oil.
 It was sold loose and people would head to the mills with containers to collect it.
 Later, industrialized, refined oils took over the market, but now the wheel seems to have come full circle, with people heading back to the ‘chekku’.